 Anyone may submit a planning application.

 Costs for this service

-The Planning Portal offers an online fee calculator and a guide to planning application fees to help you choose the correct fee for your application:
+Planning Portal offers an online fee calculator and the Planning Portal offer a guide to planning application fees to help you choose the correct fee for your application:

 What you need to know...

 In some cases it is not necessary to apply to us for planning permission because works benefit from ‘permitted development’.
 We offer online advice on permitted development and whether permission is required.

 If you do need to make a planning application, please read our guide on the drawings and supporting information that you must submit with your application:

 We also publish a list of the ten most common reasons an application is invalid.
 Ensuring you have properly completed your application form and have submitted all the necessary supporting information will avoid an unnecessary delay before we consider your application.

 Further advice on requirement 8 of the Local Application Requirements (LARs) July 2016: